Mental Health

 In a Broken Mental Health System, a Tiny Jail Cell Becomes an Institution of Last Resort

-POLSON, Mont. — When someone accused of a crime in this small northwestern Montana town needs mental health care, chances are they’ll be locked in a basement jail cell the size of a walk-in closet.
-Prisoners, some held in this isolation cell for months, have scratched initials and the phrase “love hurts” into the metal
+[ad_1] POLSON, Mont. — When someone accused of a crime in this small northwestern Montana town needs mental health care, chances are they’ll be locked in a basement jail cell the size of a walk-in closet.
+Prisoners, some held in this isolation cell for months, have scratched initials and the phrase “love hurts” into the

 In a Broken Mental Health System, a Tiny Jail Cell Becomes an Institution of Last Resort Read More »